typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 Follow this section if your application is built using a single-module Maven project, i.e. single `pom.xml` located at the root of the project's directory.

-Add the following plugin settings on the `pom.xml` under project root directory to register the fabric8 Maven plugin.
+Add the following plugin settings on the `pom.xml` under project root directory to register the fabric8 Maven plugin:

 ```
 <plugin>